aamixsh/ia2/README.md

 ## 🔬 About IA2

-**In-Context Activation Alignment (IA2)** is a novel training method that improves in-context learning by aligning model activations with those produced during in-context learning.
+**ICL Activation Alignment (IA2)** is a novel training method that improves ICL learning by aligning model activations with those produced during ICL learning.
 The method:

-- **Core Idea**: Train models to produce similar internal representations (activations) as when performing in-context learning
+- **Core Idea**: Train models to produce similar internal representations (activations) as when performing ICL learning
 - **Training Objective**: MSE loss between model activations and target ICL activations
-- **Key Insight**: By aligning internal representations, models can better leverage in-context learning capabilities
+- **Key Insight**: By aligning internal representations, models can better leverage ICL learning capabilities
 - **Advantages**: More efficient than traditional fine-tuning, better generalization, improved ICL performance

 The method is particularly effective when combined with supervised fine-tuning (SFT) or used in sequential training approaches.